-The P90X workout program was designed by personal trainer Tony Horton and features 12 weeks of workouts that are meant to be completed at home.
-The program is known for its intensity and difficulty.
+The P90X home workout program designed by personal trainer Tony Horton features 12 weeks of workouts known for their intensity and difficulty.
 Workouts are completed six days per week, with each workout lasting about 60 minutes.
-The chest and back workout is scheduled for the first three weeks and the ninth, tenth and eleventh weeks of the program.
+The chest and back workout is scheduled for weeks one, two, three, nine and 11.

 Building Muscle Mass

-Building muscle mass requires that you complete high volume weight training programs.
-As you complete such workouts, your muscles are left damaged, with small tears throughout their fibers.
-This stimulates the healing process and your body makes adaptations and heals your muscles back at a larger size so that they’re better equipped to handle the stress of weight training.
+Building muscle mass requires that you complete high-volume resistance training.
+As you complete such workouts, your muscles are damaged, creating small tears in the fibers.
+This stimulates the healing process, during which your body adapts growing bigger and stronger muscles that are better equipped to handle the stress of weight training.

 Increasing Chest Size